Diamonds and Silver Ferns: Netball’s Greatest Rivals

 At the time, there were actually several differences in rules and interpretations between the countries.
 One of those was a bizarre (and dangerous) centre bounce that was used in Australia.
 Picture a toss-up, but instead of throwing the ball up, the umpire bounced the ball down and the centres had to try to grab it on the way back up!
 That was one of the rules that was changed when the two countries set about drawing up a standard set of rules for future clashes.
 The New Zealand option of a centre pass was adopted instead.

 Despite the lopsided score, there was a lot of goodwill after that first test, and the two nations were scheduled to meet again the following year.
-Unfortunately, the second world war intervened.
+Unfortunately, World War Two intervened.
 Australia’s first ever netball captain was Becky Bollen, and New Zealand’s first leader was Margaret Matengi.
 For both of them, that original match in 1938 would be their one and only test, as it wasn’t until 1948 that the two countries played again.
 Australia toured New Zealand and won 3-0.
 Surprisingly, it was then a further 12 years until the next series in Australia.

 The 1960s